Valla77/Project_Wine_Quality/README.md

 # Project_Wine_Quality
 -----------------------------------------------------------------------------------------------------------------------------

-*This project is a part of my Jedha Data Fullstack program certification*
+This project has been presented as part of my Machine Learning Engineer certificate for the Jedha Data Fullstack program.

 -----------------------------------------------------------------------------------------------------------------------------